EnglishSid/DigitalExplorerDevNotes/Modules/workspaces/DocumentReader2/readme.md

 ## Release 5
 ### **Translation**

-- Question : Is this visible to user?
+- Question : Is this visible to the users?

-- Is the detected language just added as a note during the analyse?
+- Add an automated `Note` to the attachment card within the workspace.

 `Translated from 'language' to English during analyse`